Pon-Dinesh-kumar/100-days-of-front-end/log.md

 Understanding and effectively using pseudo-classes and pseudo-elements expands the possibilities of CSS styling.
 They allow for greater control and customization of elements based on various states and specific parts of the content.
 Excited to implement these techniques in my future projects!

 #100DaysOfCode #CSS #WebDevelopment

+## Day 64: Text Effects in CSS [DD.MM.YYYY]

+**Today's Progress:** Explored various text effects in CSS, including text shadows, text gradients, and text animations.
+Learned how to use CSS properties and values to create visually appealing and engaging text effects.

+**Thoughts:** Text effects can greatly enhance the visual appeal and user experience of a website.
+It's exciting to experiment with different CSS techniques and discover creative ways to style text.

+**Progress:** Continuously expanding my CSS skills and exploring new possibilities for design and presentation.

+#100DaysOfCode #CSS #WebDevelopment